Skip to content

 Why linear amplification?

-An RF amplifier is linear when its output is a faithful, proportionally scaled reproduction of its input across the full dynamic range of the signal.
-Any departure from this ideal introduces distortion — the amplifier's non-linearity generates new frequency components not present in the original signal.
+An RF amplifier is linear when its output is a scaled reproduction of its input over the signal’s operating range.
+If that proportionality is lost, the amplifier generates distortion products that were not present in the original signal.[4]

 Amplifier classes: a brief technical overview